El Cantante: Criticism

 The film was criticized, and accused of "usurping barrio culture and exploiting Lavoe's memory", with salsa singer Ismael Miranda condemning it for "focusing too much on the tragic artist's drug abuse, which eventually led to his death from AIDS complications".
 Other celebrities who criticized the film included singer Domingo Quiñones, and vocalist Cheo Feliciano.
 Willie Colón, Lavoe's long time friend and musical partner, was critical of the film.
 Although he had been hired as a consultant for El cantante, he was not pleased with the end result, stating:

 "The creators of El Cantante missed an opportunity to do something of relevance for our community.
 The real story was about Hector fighting the obstacles of a nonsupportive industry that took advantage of entertainers with his charisma and talent.
 Instead they did another movie about two Puerto Rican junkies".

 Additionally, Colón blamed Lopez and Anthony:

 "It's difficult to comprehend how two individuals who are in the music business like Marc and Jennifer are not aware of the damage and the consequences of promoting only the negative side of our Latin music culture".
 In addition, although the film was predominantly a love story, Colón also noted that in real life, he believed Puchi caused Lavoe's drug problems, but was canonized "so that Jennifer can play her".
 David L. Coddon of U-T San Diego said following the film's release, "Latino pop culture's highest-profile couple is taking heat from salsa purists who complain that the film, about salsa legend Hector Lavoe, is a distortion, even an exploitation", while also stating Lopez is "one of the most famous women in the world, and there's nothing her critics can do to change that".

 NPR's Felix Contreras weighed in on the criticism, pointing out that " any time you have a portrayal of an artist where they reflect a history of drug abuse or alcohol abuse" there would always be criticism, and "in this case, some folks are arguing that the film was focusing on that drug abuse, and not necessarily on what he generated or what he contributed to the music".
-When commenting on the film, Lopez felt her performance should have earned an Oscar nomination and blamed the Academy of Motion Picture Arts and Sciences for overlooking both the film and her performance.
+When commenting on the film, Lopez felt her performance should have earned an Oscar nomination, stating that the Academy of Motion Picture Arts and Sciences overlooked both the film and her performance.